Manx Electric Railway: Tramcars and trailers

 The line is in many ways unique, not least because it still operates entirely with its original rolling stock, except for winter saloon 22, which was completely rebuilt after a fire in 1990 which made the bodywork unusable.
-A considerable amount of stock was lost in a disastrous fire at Laxey in 1930, but other than this all the original stock remains.
+A considerable amount of stock was lost in a disastrous fire at Laxey in 1930, but other than this all of the original stock remains.
 In recent times the storage of excess stock has become something of a political "hot potato": several vehicles were stored off-site; they all returned to on-site storage in November 2009, requiring considerable attention before returning to traffic in many cases.
 The line belongs to the Isle of Man Government, formerly as part of the Department of Community, Culture & Leisure, which does not see the requirement to retain unused stock that has no potential use or long-term storage place on the railway.
-The line has Lisbon tram purchased in 1999, but this has never seen use due to clearance difficulties (it was used as a passenger waiting shelter for a spell).
+The line purchased a Lisbon tram in 1999, but this has never seen use due to clearance difficulties (it was used as a passenger waiting shelter for a spell).
 It is no longer on the railway, but remains on the island.

 The following trams were in passenger service in the 2010 season, with the mainstay of the services being winter saloons or tunnel cars.
 Original tramcars 1 and 2 are both operational but are not usually in day-to-day use, tunnel cars 5 and 6 see use in peak summer season and illuminated car 9 (also a member of this class) is used in conjunction with the evening services on the Groudle Glen Railway in July and August.
-Winter saloons 19-22 operate the core timetable.
+Winter saloons 19–22 operate the core timetable.
 There are serviceable open toastracks, numbers 26, 32 and 33 (the last two being the most powerful on the line).
 Many other cars remain in the railway's possession but out of service and in some cases off-site.
-Trailers used include lightweight trailers 37 and 49, bulkheads 40-48 which usually accompany the winter saloons, lightweight trailer 51, converted disabled saloon 56, closed saloons 57 and 58 and 61–62.
+Trailers used include lightweight trailers 37 and 49, bulkheads 40–48 which usually accompany the winter saloons, lightweight trailer 51, converted disabled saloon 56, closed saloons 57 and 58 and 61–62.
 The Royal Saloon, No. 59, makes rare public appearances.
 As part of the annual transport festival car 32 occasionally operates a special evening service hauling two trailers, an unusual occurrence despite the later cars being built with the capability to operate in this way.
 Car 7 was relegated to permanent way duties for a number of years but was restored for return to traffic in 2011.
 Locomotive 23 is privately owned; car 34 (previously No. 7 Maria on the Snaefell Mountain Railway and regauged) is undergoing maintenance, and other cars receive remedial attention as and when time and funding allows.